SweetbeanPaste/JSRocketGirls/ProyectoFinal/readMe.txt

 4. The game could use a restart button to start another game once finished, instead of refreshing the page.
 5. I was not aware using "px" would make the page stiff when adapting to screen.

-###Things i should probably refine at the end
--> MODIFY: validations for modify name only string / stats only number -> READY: once click dont let the player return cards to deck